-The Mississippi Hospital for Restorative Care (RCH) is a 25 bed acute, long-term care hospital located on the fourth floor of Baptist Medical Center.
+The Mississippi Hospital for Restorative Care (RCH) is a 25-bed acute, long-term care specialty unit located on the fourth floor of Baptist Medical Center.
 The RCH has a four-bed special unit equipped for patients requiring intense, specialized respiratory care, 11 ventilator equipped rooms and 16 telemetry beds.

 Acute, long-term care hospitals recognize the unique medical needs of the acutely ill patient with multiple, complex diagnoses.
 Patients admitted to acute, long-term care facilities are often transferred from the intensive care units of other hospitals.
 The less restrictive setting of this facility allows a family member to stay with the patient (unless the patient is in the specialty unit where visiting may be limited).
 Under rigorous federal guidelines, only a few hospitals nationally have been licensed to provide care for patients requiring intensive medical care for extended periods of time.

 The Restorative Care Hospital provides patients six to eight hours of professional nursing care per 24 hours.
 Physicians round at least once daily.
 Physical therapy, speech therapy and occupational therapy are available for patients within the patient care setting and are initiated during the acute phase of illness to speed recovery.
 In addition, social, psychological and spiritual needs of patients and their families are addressed as a part of the patient's plan of care.

 The Restorative Care Hospital is different from rehabilitation and skilled nursing facilities.
 The acute and complex nature of the patient's diagnoses, combined with the continuing need for intensive diagnostic and/or invasive procedures, prohibits the patient from being able to undergo the physical challenges of a rehabilitation program.
 Skilled nursing facilities do not have the professional staff, technology or support services required of acute, long-term care patients.